ihaveamac/custom-install/README.md

 Experimental script to automate the process of a manual title install for Nintendo 3DS.
 Originally created late June 2019.

 ## Summary
+Note for Windows users: Enabling "Add Python 3.X to PATH" is **NOT** required!
+Python is installed with the `py` launcher by default.

 1. Dump boot9.bin and movable.sed from a 3DS system.
 2. Install pycryptodomex:
   * Windows: `py -3 -m pip install --user --upgrade pycryptodomex`